 2. Your Baby Is Positioned Lower:

 Once you have a first pregnancy, your uterus never shrinks back to its previous size.
-As a result, your belly starts growing faster and even shows faster than the first time, making you look bigger sooner than before.
+As a result, your

 - Pregnancy stretches the muscles of your abdomen, making them weak.
 As a result, your abdomen is not able to support your baby well the second time, which causes your fetus to move lower into the abdomen.
 You may feel it is not a good thing, but if your baby is placed lower, it will mean that you will have less difficulty in breathing and eating, as compared to your first time.